aamarcon/aamarcon.github.io/essays/E6_reflecting_Assignment_3.md

 Therefore I would give Bobby 40% of the project.
 As for myself I spend many hours outside the Meeting problem solving and creating parts of the project I would say that 35% of the assignment was cover by me.
 The other 25% was cover by Eva.
-She was in the meeting and did the parts that was asked of her but it is my feeling that she did not go beyond as much as Bobby and I. I think that 33.3% is a unrealistic to say that the project was like that, but I am proud that everyone put their best effort forward and I am proud of my group and the project.
+She was in the meeting and did the parts that was asked of her but it is my feeling that she did not go beyond as much as Bobby and I. I think that 33.3% is unrealistic to say that the project was like that, but I am proud that everyone put their best effort forward and I am proud of my group and the project.